opencats/OpenCATS_Documentation/docs/_build/html/_sources/introduction.rst.txt

 Recruiting cycle/Workflow
 -------------------------

-The basic agency recruiting cycle is this:
+The basic agency recruiting/workflow cycle is this:

 * Sales-Lead generation
 * Lead contact